cyberholics/Machine-learning-zoomcamp-/README.md

 * Blog contain article i wrote  while taking the course
 * Data contains the datasets i used in the course
-* Rough_notebooks contains the code i wrote when praticing what i learnt in the course .
+* Rough_notebooks contains the code i wrote when praticing what i learnt in the course.
+* Projects folder contains links to the project i did through out this coursework